martinb3/vagrant-rackspace-ansible/README.md

 ## How to Use

-Once you are done editing your vagrant-rackspace.rc file, boot your Rackspace cloud servers as you would any Vagrant project and allow Vagrant to bootstrap your server with the Ansible playbooks:
+Once you are done editing your vagrant-rackspace.rc file, source it and boot your Rackspace cloud servers as you would any Vagrant project.
+Vagrant will bootstrap your server with the Ansible playbooks as configured:

+    source vagrant-rackspace.rc
     cd project_dir/
     vagrant up --provider=rackspace